ta-datapt-bcn/PR01-project-python/readme.md

 ## Rules

-- Only one size of battleship, always odd.
+- Only one size of battleship, always an odd number.
 The recommended size is 3 (3,5,7...)
 - Player cannot shot two times at the same spot.
 - Player can choose the size of the board and the number of ships in the game.
 - The IA always strikes first.